abhishek-kakkar/BeagleLogic/docs/install.rst

 Installation
 ============

+.. note:: The instructions in this document do not apply if you are running the
+          :doc:`beaglelogic_system_image`.
+You can directly proceed to
+          :doc:`first_capture`

 BeagleLogic has a simple installation script that can be used to install it on a clean BeagleBone Debian Image.